-Assisted reproduction includes Artificial Insemination (AI), embryo transfer, semen quality assessment and genetic marker assisted breeding.
+Assisted reproduction includes artificial insemination (AI), embryo transfer, semen quality assessment, and genetic marker assisted breeding.

 It can be targeted at increasing productivity and resistance.
 It has the advantage that specific genetic traits can be selected.
-Cost-benefit analysis should be conducted to compare assisted reproduction with other options to help the farmer to decide.
-Mostly assisted reproduction is expensive and in many parts of Africa farmers have questioned the quality control.
+Cost-benefit analysis should be conducted to compare assisted reproduction with other options to help the farmer decide.
+Mostly, assisted reproduction is expensive - and in many parts of Africa, farmers have questioned the quality control.

-In some regions, pastoralists have slowly replaced their indigenous cattle herds with camels because of their ability to survive on less water and lower feed requirements.
+In some regions, pastoralists have slowly replaced their indigenous cattle herds with camels - with their ability to survive on less water and lower feed requirements.
 Switching from larger to smaller ruminants (cattle to goats) is an option where the quality of fodder available is not good enough to sustain cattle production.

-When diversifying the species in the farming system, the risks of climate extremes (e.g. droughts and heat stress) impacting on all species is reduced.
+When diversifying the species in the farming system, the risks of climate extremes (e.g., droughts and heat stress) having an impact on all species is reduced.